BlockstreamResearch/bip-frost-dkg/README.md

 - `ValueError` - If the participant's host public key is not in argument `hostpubkeys`.
-- `SecretKeyError` - If the length of `hostseckey` is not 32 bytes.
+- `HostseckeyError` - If the length of `hostseckey` is not 32 bytes.
 - `InvalidHostpubkeyError` - If `hostpubkeys` contains an invalid public key.
 - `DuplicateHostpubkeyError` - If `hostpubkeys` contains duplicates.
 - `InvalidThresholdOrCountError` - If `1 <= t <= len(hostpubkeys) <= 2**32 - 1`